Alumni spotlight: Janet Porter ’75 ’77

 Denise Blough

-Image of woman and text "Alumni Spotlight Janet Porter"
+Janet Porter's headshot and the text "Alumni Spotlight Janet Porter"

 Janet Porter ’75 BS ’77 MHA will be joining our graduates and their families as the College of Public Health’s keynote speaker for Pre-Commencement 2022.
 Before she inspires a new wave of public health professionals, we sat down with Porter to talk about her Buckeye roots and vibrant career as a hospital administrator, teacher, association executive, consultant and public health leader.
 She’s taught at eight universities including Ohio State and Harvard and held leadership roles at institutions including Dana-Farber Cancer Institute and Nationwide Children’s Hospital.
 She’s served as a member of Ohio State’s Board of Trustees and the Ohio State University Alumni Association and on the boards of AARP, the World of Children and the National Center for Healthcare Leadership.